VanderPloegR1/companion/instance_skel.md

 		self.status(status, message);
 	});
 ```
 Otherwise, `STATUS_UNKNOWN` is used to indicate that status cannot be detected.
-This is often used for `udp` devices with one-way communications.  `STATUS_OK` should be used to indicated the device is connected and ready to receive commands.  `STATUS_WARNING` and `STATUS_ERROR` should be used to indicate there is a problem with the connection or that performance is degraded.  `STATUS_WARNING` could be used to indicate a connection is established but the device is not ready to receive command.
-One such condition would be if a login or negotiation procedure is required.  `STATUS_ERROR` should be used when a connection fails to establish.
+This is often used for `udp` devices with one-way communications.  `STATUS_OK` should be used to indicated the device is connected and ready to receive commands.  `STATUS_WARNING` and `STATUS_ERROR` should be used to indicate there is a problem with the connection or that performance is degraded.  `STATUS_WARNING` could be used to indicate a connection is established but the device is not ready to receive commands.
+One such condition would be if a login or negotiation procedure is in progress.  `STATUS_ERROR` should be used when a connection fails to establish or the device is otherwise in an unrecoverable trouble status.
 #### `subscribeAction(action: object) returns void`
 See [[Actions]]